Go to top of page

 Impact Violence Prevention Program

-Impact is a primary prevention education program aimed at changing student’s attitudes towards violence by educating them about the negative impacts and giving them strategies to keep themselves and their mates safe from harm.
+Impact is a primary prevention education program from the Sammy D Foundation aimed at changing student’s attitudes towards violence by educating them about the negative impacts and giving them strategies to keep themselves and their mates safe from harm.

 Junior RISE

-Junior RISE targets students at-risk of disengagement in Years 5 and 6 (Junior RISE Primary) and Years 7 and 8 (Junior RISE High).
+Kids First Australia's Junior RISE program targets students at-risk of disengagement in Years 5 and 6 (Junior RISE Primary) and Years 7 and 8 (Junior RISE High).

 Kids Helpline @ School

-Kids Helpline @ School is an early intervention and prevention program that uses video conferencing to improve the mental health literacy, resilience and help-seeking skills of primary school students.
-The program is facilitated by Kids Helpline counsellors.
+Kids Helpline @ School is an early intervention and prevention program that uses video conferencing to improve the mental health literacy, resilience and help-seeking skills of high school students.
+The program is facilitated by qualified Kids Helpline counsellors.

 Love Bites